Potential faculty advisors

 Andrea Thomer, Assistant Professor.
 Digital collections and data curation; museum informatics; earth science and biodiversity informatics; information organization; computer-supported cooperative work in data curation and scholarly settings.

 Kentaro Toyama, W.K.
-Kellogg Professor of Community Information.
+Kellogg Professor of Community Information, Professor.
 Information and communication technologies and development (ICTD); human development; community development.

 Elizabeth Yakel, Senior Associate Dean for Academic Affairs, Professor.
 Digital archives and data curation, data reuse, archival metrics and evaluation.